TRS-80 Model 100: Similar computers from other companies

-The Olivetti M10, NEC PC-8201 and NEC PC-8300 were built on the same platform as the original Kyocera design, although the Olivetti M10 had a display that could be tilted towards the user.
-The earlier and smaller Epson HX-20 of 1982 used a much smaller LCD display, four lines of twenty characters, and had an internal cassette tape drive for program and file storage.
+The Olivetti M10, NEC PC-8201 and NEC PC-8300 were built on the same platform as the original Kyocera design, although the Olivetti M10 has a display that could be tilted towards the user.
+The earlier and smaller Epson HX-20 of 1982 has a much smaller LCD, four lines of 20 characters, and an internal cassette tape drive for program and file storage.
 There were several other "calculator-style" computers available at the time, including the Casio FP-200, the Compact Computer 40, and the Canon X-07.